 Robert Chia is Research Professor of Management at the Adam Smith Business School, University of Glasgow.
 Prior to entering academia, Robert worked for 16 years in aircraft maintenance engineering, manufacturing management and human resource management for a large multinational corporation based in the Asia Pacific.

 About CoachingOurselves: CoachingOurselves is a peer learning leadership development methodology that builds community, stimulates exchange of perspectives, and encourages team cohesion.
-This is an innovative adaptation of the 70/20/10 approach to leadership development and organizational transformation created by Phil LeNir and Henry Mintzberg.
+This is an innovative method of delivering the 20 in the 70/20/10 learning model for leadership development.
 The methodology uses 90-minute reflective discussion guides to explore a wide range of topics.
 These topics were created by more than forty leading management thinkers including Henry Mintzberg, Marshall Goldsmith, David Cooperrider, and Michael Beer.
 The topics are used by organizations, coaches, and facilitators to deliver a powerful cost-effective learning experience for managers and management teams.